djyde/serlina/docs/README.md

 > Serlina has built in `css-loader`

-The configuration you return will merged to the default configuration using [`wepback-merge`](https://github.com/survivejs/webpack-merge#mergesmartconfiguration-configuration)
+The configuration you return will merged to the default configuration using [`wepback-merge`](https://github.com/survivejs/webpack-merge#mergesmartconfiguration-configuration).

+The merge priority:

+- `common > server > default`
+- `common > client > default`

 #### options